ACGA Position Paper: "Selling" Charitable Gift Annuities On Commission

-Presented by the American Council on Gift Annuities and the National Committee on Planned Giving
+Presented by the American Council on Gift Annuities.

-It has come to the attention of the American Council on Gift Annuities (ACGA) that one or more charitable community foundations have been recruiting life insurance agents, securities brokers, financial planners and others to sell charitable gift annuities on commission.
+It has come to the attention of the American Council on Gift Annuities (ACGA) that one or more charitable organizations have been recruited by life insurance agents, securities brokers, financial planners and others to sell gift annuities on commission.
+In addition, promotional materials that have been published indicate products being promoted by for profit companies that are referred to as gift annuities on a commission-based sales approach.

-Be it resolved that the American Council on Gift Annuities (ACGA) reaffirms the purpose of charitable gift annuities as a method of making a gift to charity; that ACGA strongly opposes the selling of charitable gift annuities as a commercial product; and that ACGA strongly opposes the payment of commissions on the sales of charitable gift annuities for the following reasons:
+Be it resolved that the American Council on Gift Annuities (ACGA) reaffirms the purpose of charitable gift annuities as a method of making a gift to charity; that ACGA strongly opposes the selling of charitable gift annuities as a commercial product; ACGA further strongly opposes the uses of the terms “sell” or “selling” in conjunction with Chartable Gift Annuities and that ACGA strongly opposes the payment of commissions on the “offering” of charitable gift annuities for the following reasons:

 - It may subject a gift annuity reserve fund to regulation by the Securities and Exchange Commission (SEC).
 The Philanthropy Protection Act of 1995 exempted gift annuity and charitable remainder trust funds from securities laws provided that no commissions were paid to solicitors of these gifts.